• About PeterSIronwood

 Shadow Walker put his arm out.
 “No, no. Your map won’t do.
 We went beyond your map.
 But I just need something to frame my story.
 It doesn’t need to be detailed.
 This will do for my map.”
 As he said the word ‘this’ he motioned to the body of Many Paths.

-Shadow Walker began to tell his tale: how they had all been together and following a trail that was as loud as a thunderstorm.
+Shadow Walker began to tell his tale: how they had all been together and how they had followed a trail that was as loud as a thunderstorm.
 He described the strange door that they had come to, made of something cold, hard and smooth.
 (He unclasped her belt and slid it aside to dramatize the moment).

 He described how they had rescued Tu-Swift and how he had helped with his own rescue by damaging the weapons of the ROI.
 He recounted how they had been attacked with fire arrows.
 (And, he illustrated this by a rain of his fingers landing very gently over her body and sliding away downhill like raindrops or tongues of fire).